8th Rifle Brigade - from Normandy to the Baltic - June 1944 - May 1945

 *): this website is and for a long time will be under development.
 Content and functioning of buttons will gradually increase as new material is added.

 Wanted: additional material

-If you have photos, stories or other material to share, then please get in touch through the form found after clicking the ‘CONTACT’ button at the top of this page.
+If you have photos, stories, or other material or information to share, then please get in touch through the form found after clicking the ‘CONTACT’ button at the top of this page.
 The contact form can of course also be used if you have questions regarding the 8th Rifle Brigade or any of it’s members.

 This website is a follow-up of ‘With the 8th Rifle Brigade from Normandy to the Baltic’, an illustrated autobiography by 8th Rifle Brigade veteran Don Gillate, edited by Ronald Jeltes and published by Tredition (ISBN 978-3-7439-9791-2).
-For more information and preview use link below (click book cover).
+For more information or a preview use link below (click book cover).

-This website has been built and is edited by Ronald Jeltes.
+This website is owned and maintained by Ronald Jeltes.
 All material on here is used with permission or copy right free.